NeoClear/nuc/source/_posts/technique/java-silver-bullet.md

 And in java, the sorted version of map & set are called **TreeMap** & **TreeSet** (It is weird)

 Java does not have operator overloading mechanism for these STLs.
-Thus, you have to use awkward functions to have soething which is easy in c++.
+Thus, you have to use awkward functions to have something which is easy in c++.
 For example

 ```java
 HashMap<Integer, Integer> map = new HashMap<>();